ProblemSolvingClub/psc-website/README.md

 2. Run `jekyll serve` to host the site on [localhost:4000](http://localhost:4000)

 ### Mobile device setup (computer and mobile device viewing)
-1. `jekyll build`
+1. Make sure your local machine and mobile device are connected to the same WiFi network
-2. `jekyll serve --host=0.0.0.0`
+2. `jekyll build` on the computer
-3. Make sure your local machine and mobile device are connected to the same WiFi network
+3. Then, run `jekyll serve --host=0.0.0.0`
-3. Find the private IP address of the machine you're hosting the site on by `hostname -I`
+4. Find the private IP address of the computer you're hosting the site on by running `hostname -I`
-4. Enter web address `yourPrivateIP:4000` on your mobile device browser.
-Computer address will still be `localhost:4000`
+5. Enter web address `yourPrivateIP:4000` on your mobile device browser.
+Computer web address will still be at `localhost:4000`

 ### Example links
 Test these links to see whether you have successfully hosted the website on your local machine: